Colbert to Tapper: Trump doesn't like CNN - CNN Video

 Colbert to Tapper: Trump doesn't like CNN

-During an appearance on "The Late Show," Stephen Colbert asks CNN host Jake Tapper what it is like knowing that President Donald Trump does not like CNN.
+During an appearance on "The Late Show," Stephen Colbert asks CNN anchor Jake Tapper what it is like knowing that President Donald Trump does not like CNN.

 Source: CNN